jeromeetienne/learningthreejs.com/source/_posts/2013-07-10-how-to-do-a-procedural-city-in-100lines.markdown

 {% img right /data/2013-07-10-how-to-do-a-procedural-city/screenshots/screenshot-texture-smoothing-small.png %}

 Now we got the texture... just it is super small, 32, 64 We need to increase its resolution.
-But lets be carefull.
+But lets be careful.
-By default when you increase the resolution, you get a smoothed result, so it may easily appears blurly.
+By default when you increase the resolution, you get a smoothed result, so it may easily appears blurry.
 See on the right side, it doesn't look good...
-To avoid this arterfact, we disable ```.imageSmoothedEnabled``` on each plateform.
+To avoid this artefact, we disable ```.imageSmoothedEnabled``` on each plateform.
 You can see the result on the left.
-The blury effect is no more.
+The blurry effect is no more.
 It is as sharp as the original but with a better resolution.
 Ok now lets code exactly that.
 First we create the large canvas of 1024 by 512.